By MICHELE CHABIN

 Early Detection Is Key

-Melanoma, while accounting for less than 1 percent of all skin cancer cases, is responsible for the majority of skin cancer deaths — approximately 10,000 Americans every year.
+Melanoma, while accounting for less than 1 percent of all skin cancer cases, is responsible for the majority of skin cancer deaths – approximately 10,000 Americans every year.
 A person’s risk for melanoma doubles if they have had more than five sunburns, according to a 2001 study.
-Although those with fair skin or a family history of skin cancer due to gene mutations are at the highest risk for melanoma, anyone — including those with dark skin — can develop it.
+Although those with fair skin or a family history of skin cancer due to gene mutations are at the highest risk for melanoma, anyone – including those with dark skin – can develop it.
+It’s always better to be safe than sorry so visiting a doctor if you have concerns is advised.
+Some GP’s such as this doctor leichardt, offer a skin cancer check which is also helpful if you’re worried you may have skin cancer.
+Detecting the problem early may save your life.

 For patients whose melanoma is detected early on, the five-year survival rate is about 98 percent.
 But the survival rate falls precipitously if the disease has reached the lymph nodes (62 percent of patients after five years) or metastasizes and spreads to other organs (18 percent), according to the American Cancer Society.
+There is a lot to take in here.
+Did you know that having cancer could effect your life insurance policy?
+If you are unsure about all of this, it may be worth doing a quick search into sites like policyme and see what the best policy is for you.
+Looking into this will help you take control of your future.

 Here’s the good news: Skin cancer patients have greater reason for hope thanks to cutting-edge melanoma research being conducted in Israel and the United States.
+It’s good to see that research is being funded enough to look into skin cancer thoroughly.
+Scientists conducting research into this cancer in the laboratory will be supplied wih the best microscopes and find that serological pipettes are useful for this task.

 Just 10 years ago, Israel had one of the highest melanoma rates worldwide.
 But then came better education about the dangers of sun exposure and an effort to test thousands of women for BRCA mutations and alert them if they have heightened risk for the disease.
 That effort, funded in part by the Israel Cancer Research Fund, has helped bring Israel’s melanoma rate down to 18th in the world.